franko/gsl-shell/doc/user-manual/matrices.rst

      Return a copy of the matrix.

+  .. method:: dim()

+     Return the dimensions of the matrix, in the order the numbers of rows and the number of columns.

   .. method:: get(i, j)

      This function returns the (i,j)-th element of a matrix.
 As a